 The rear of the buildings within this terrace comprise of a variety of building heights.
-No. 157 Highgate Road has an existing rear extension constructed to near two-storeys, which steps up to a higher three-storey level.
-This property is a corner site, and as such, can sustain the height of these additions - as is often the case with development in these corner locations.
-None of the other additions within the location project for the full depth of the site at two-storeys.
-Moreover, the Inspector noted that the rear of the host and adjacent properties is of no particular architectural merit.
-He states the appeal scheme would replace the unsightly clutter of outbuildings giving order and visually co-ordinated development. (see pars.
+No. 157 Highgate Road has an existing part two storey and part three storey rear extension.
+A previous scheme which proposed a two storey flat roof rear extension was refused by the Council.
+This decision was appealed.
+The Appeal Inspector stated that the proposed extensions would not harm the character and appearance of the host building or wider Conservation Area.
+The Inspector noted that the rear of the host and adjacent properties are of no particular architectural merit.
+He stated that the appeal scheme would replace the unsightly clutter of outbuildings giving order and visually co-ordinated development. (see pars.
 7 & 8).
-The materials proposed for the construction of the proposal are matching facing brickwork, which is considered acceptable.
+This application has reduced the bulk and massing of the proposed extension since the Inspectors decision by including a pitched roof.
+It is considered that the amended scheme has improved the appearance of the proposed extensions and would preserve the character and appearance of the Conservation Area.
+The materials proposed for the construction of the proposal are matching facing brickwork, which are considered acceptable.

-The design, height and footprint of the current proposal have been altered.
+The design, height and footprint of the current proposal have been altered since the previous scheme.
 The current scheme now comprises a recessed middle section between the new 2-storey extension and the rear of the main host building.
-Mono-pitched glazed canopy would be erected between first and ground floor to form a semi-enclosed patio area and gable roof would replace the previously flat roof.
-It is noticeable that, the gable roof has reduced the overall height and massing of the current extension resulting in it being less visually dominant and therefore more subordinate in its appearance to the host building.
-Therefore, notwithstanding the Inspectors comment inter alia ".... the appeal proposal would not be harmful to the character and appearance of the Dartmouth Park Conservation Area.
-As such it would accord with the main thrust and or relevant criteria of UDP policies B1 and B7".
+A mono-pitched glazed canopy would be erected between first and ground floor to form a semi-enclosed patio area and gable roof would replace the previously flat roof.
+It is noticeable that, the height of the gable roof has reduced the overall height and massing of the current extension results in it being less visually dominant and therefore more subordinate in its appearance to the host building.
 It is considered that the current proposal would be more in keeping with the historic built pattern of development.
 The proposal would not harm the architectural integrity of the property, neither would it cause harm to the character and appearance of conservation area.